Practice Drop, Cover, and Hold On

 • A masonry chimney that could crumble and fall through an unsupported roof into your home.

-• Flammable liquids, such as painting or cleaning products, which would be safer in a garage or outside in a shed.
+• Flammable liquids, such as painting or cleaning products, would be safer in a garage or outside in a shed.

-Understanding Structural Risks Your House Could Face during an Earthquake
+Understanding Structural Risks Your House Could Face During an Earthquake

-The violent shaking from earthquakes can rupture the earth, trigger landslides and turn the surface of the earth to liquid.
+The violent shaking from earthquakes can rupture the earth, trigger landslides, and turn the surface of the earth to liquid.
 Your home also may be vulnerable to serious structural damage if it was built before 1980.

 Earthquake safety preparation includes your understanding of the potential structural threats to your home in case of an earthquake.